Gedendhar-5/Gedendhar-5/README.md

 <div align="center">

-> ### “Technology should not just solve problems — it should create futuristic experiences.”
+> “AI is not just about models — it’s about building intelligent systems that create impact.”

 </div>